Planning a trip? We can help!

 Article

-Historic Myrtle Beach Restaurants
+Iconic Myrtle Beach Restaurants You Need to Try!

 By Ashley Daniels

-You may not know that Myrtle Beach is known for more than our beaches and attractions – but also for classic, southern restaurants that have stood the test of time.
-These restaurants help tell the story of Myrtle Beach – where the Grand Strand has come from and where we are going.
-We’ve rounded up some of restaurants that are nostalgic and quintessentially “Myrtle Beach.”
+You may not know that Myrtle Beach is known for more than our beaches and attractions — but also for classic, southern restaurants that have stood the test of time.

-The Sea Captain’s House
+Sea Captain’s House

 The Sea Captain’s House was built in 1930 and first used as an oceanfront home, then a hotel.
 In 1962, the house was converted into a restaurant that has now operated for over 50 years!
 The warm southern hospitality still shines as well as the award-winning seafood dishes.
-The Sea Captain’s House offers holiday events and live music throughout the year with spectacular ocean views from almost every seat.
+The Sea Captain’s House offers events and live music throughout the year with spectacular ocean views from almost every seat.

 Peaches Corner